chaos-mesh/rfcs/text/2021-12-29-openapi-to-typescript-api-client-and-forms.md

 So the following are all markers we will using:

-- ui:form:enum=action1;action2;action3
+- +kubebuilder:validation:Enum=action1;action2;action3

-  > Indicate what actions we have.
+  > Reuse the kubebuilder validation marker to indicate what actions we have.
+  >
+  > Except for the `action`, this can also reuse to define a `select` field.

 - ui:form:action=action1